 Remembering Loved Ones:

-This can include images, lighting of a remembrance candle etc.
+This can include images, lighting of a remembrance candle, a seat of honour , memory table etc.

 Breaking chocolate into small pieces and feeding each other means that you will feed your bodies and souls.